Initial State Dependent Dynamics Across Many-body Localization Transition: III. Density Imbalance for various kink initial states

 \Fig{Imb_kinks} shows the density imbalance $I(t)$ on two sides of the MBL transition point $h_c$, namely, for $h=5t_0$ and $h=10t_0$.
 As shown in \Fig{Imb_kinks}, even on the delocalized side of the MBL transition point, the dynamics is not the same for all the initial states.
 For initial states with 1-kink and 2-kink states, after initial rapid decay, the imbalance does not show any power-law decay such that $\gamma\sim 0$ and the imbalance saturates in the long time limit.
 Interestingly, $\gamma$ increases monotonically with $N_{kinks}$ in the initial states, being maximum for the CDW initial state.
 This indicates that the system relaxes faster if prepared in initial states with larger number of kinks.
 Deep in the MBL phase, that is for $h=10t_0, V=t_0$, the imbalance does not show any significant decay after the initial rapid decay and $\gamma \le 0.01$ for all the kinks.
 But the saturation value of the imbalance $I_{sat}$ decreases as $N_{kinks}$ increases, being largest for the 1-kink state and minimum for the CDW state again indicating faster relaxation of the system for the CDW state compared to initial states with less number of kinks.
 Interestingly, time evolution of the density imbalance in the MBL phase is very similar to that for an Anderson localized phase of the corresponding non-interacting system though the dynamics in the delocalized phase of the interacting and non-interacting system are very different.
 In the non-interacting case, there is no power-law decay for any initial state even in the delocalized phase as shown in Appendix B.

-In contrast to this, deep in the delocalized phase (e.g. $h=V=t_0$) where almost all the many-body eigenstates are extended, initial states with less number of kinks show slower decay of the density imbalance only for initial time which can be explained in terms of the lower connectivity of low kink states in the Fock space compared to larger kink states for a system with nearest neighbour hopping.
+In contrast to this, deep in the delocalized phase (e.g. $h=V=t_0$) where all the many-body eigenstates are extended, initial states with less number of kinks show slower decay of the density imbalance compared to initial states with large $N_{kinks}$ only for a short time which can be explained in terms of the lower connectivity of low kink states in the Fock space compared to larger kink states for a system with nearest neighbour hopping.
 But eventually in the long time limit the decay rate increases for all the initial states such that imbalance goes to zero as it should for an ergodic system.
-The long term imbalance seems to decay faster than power-law, though in the limit of long time, power-law fit seems to work well giving $\gamma \ge 1$ for some of the initial states indicating towards the ballistic or super-ballistic transport, which is a reminiscent of the ballistic transport in the corresponding non-interacting models with deterministic potentials.
+The long time imbalance seems to decay faster than power-law, though in the limit of long time, power-law fit seems to work well with decay exponent $\gamma \ge 1$ for some of the initial states.
+It indicates the ballistic or super-ballistic transport, which is a reminiscent of the ballistic transport in the corresponding non-interacting models with deterministic potentials.
 The long time decay rates do not show a systematic trend as a function of number of kinks in the initial state deep inside the delocalized phase as shown in Appendix C. Therefore, a monotonic trend of $\gamma$ as a function of $N_{kinks}$ is a good indicator of the fact that the system has at least a finite fraction of the many-body states localized.